Employment income provided through third parties: relevant steps: ‘relevant person’ in sections 554C and 554D

 Any other person not listed above is a ‘relevant person’ if:

-- P is taking a step on behalf of a person linked with A, or
+- P is taking a step on behalf of a person linked with A

 But it does not follow that virtually any transaction with a link to A’s employment could come within the Part 7A rules.

-It is not enough for there to be a relevant step within (for example) Section 554C.
+It’s not enough for there to be a relevant step within (for example) section 554C.

 Example: company fuel card

 Employer B provides employee A with a fuel card, so that A is provided with fuel but B meets the cost by settling the bill with the commercial fuel card provider.
 When A uses the card to obtain fuel at a filling station, the fuel card provider will subsequently make a payment to the owner of the filling station.

 It could be argued that the fuel card provider is a relevant third person who makes a payment to someone chosen by A (namely, the owner of the filling station).

 So, looking at matters in isolation, there would appear to be a step within section 554C.

 But the payment by the fuel card provider to the filling station operator does not meet the conditions in section 554A.